-Teething time is no fun – for baby or parent.
-But thanks to the sponsors of today’s post, Orajel™ Kids there is gentle relief.
-These all-natural homemade teething biscuits help soothe sore gums as well.
+These all-natural homemade Teething Biscuits help soothe sore gums.
+Because teething time is no fun – for baby or parent.
+But thanks to the sponsors of today’s post, Orajel™ Kids, there is gentle relief.

 Olivia is 10 months now, and I feel we’ve figured out a somewhat good day-to-day routine that keeps us both happy.
 But it seems whenever she is close to reaching another milestone everything gets thrown off balance.

 Suddenly, she just won’t fall asleep at nap time.
-Instead of her usual 2 naps, she’ll only have one.
-Or out of the blue she refuses to go to sleep at night time.
+Instead of her usual two naps, she’ll only have one.
+Or out of the blue she refuses to go to sleep at night-time.

 We are in one of those off-phases right now and teething is the culprit.
 I believe she is a little late in the teething game.
-So far she only has her 2 bottom front teeth.
-But the upper ones must be coming in anytime now.
+So far she only has her two bottom front teeth.
+But the upper ones must be coming in any time now.

-When Olivia is teething, my usual Miss Independence suddenly becomes quite clingy and attached.
+When Olivia is teething, my usual Miss Independent suddenly becomes quite clingy and attached.
 Despite amber necklace she suddenly is drooling constantly and is very restless in her sleep.

 Thankfully, we just got to try Baby Orajel Naturals Nighttime Teething Gel and it has made a huge difference.
 The soothing power of chamomilla and passionflower have brought effective relief.